senli1073/senli1073.github.io/README.md

 git push
 ```

+### 3. Setup
+(1) Under your repository name, click `Settings`.

+(2) In the "Code and automation" section of the sidebar, click `Pages`.

+(3) Under "Build and deployment", under "Source", select Deploy from a branch.
+Then, use the branch dropdown menu and select a publishing source.

-### 3. Enjoy
+### 4. Enjoy

 Fire up a browser and go to `https://<username>.github.io`

+> Note that it can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub.

 ## License

-Copyright Sen Li, 2023.
+Copyright Sen Li, 2023-2025.
 Licensed under an MIT license.
 You can copy and mess with this template.